Bigg Boss: Expansion

 The show's acceptance and success among the Indian audience paved way for its expansion into other Indian languages.
-After the sixth season wrapped in 2013, Kannada and Bengali adaptions were created by Endemol through ETV Network.
-Sudeep hosted Kannada version.
-Mithun Chakraborty and Jeet hosted Bengali version respectively.
-While the Kannada version continued with subsequent seasons annually, similar to Hindi, became an instant hit and the Bengali version completed only two seasons in six years and did not turn out to be as successful.
+After the sixth season wrapped in 2013, Kannada and Bengali adaptations were created by Endemol through ETV Network.
+Sudeep hosted the Kannada version, and Mithun Chakraborty and Jeet hosted the Bengali version.
+While the Kannada version continued with new seasons annually, similar to Hindi, the Bengali version completed only two seasons in six years and did not turn out to be as successful.

 In 2017, upon completion of ten seasons in Hindi, four seasons in Kannada and two seasons in Bengali, Endemol Shine India extended its presence in South India by creating Tamil and Telugu versions of the show with Star India.
-The Tamil version was hosted by Kamal Haasan.
-While the Telugu version started with Jr NTR as a host, later for second season Nani replaced the host and from third season onwards Nagarjuna continued as a host respectively.
-In 2018, the show was adapted into Marathi under Viacom 18 and hosted by Mahesh Manjrekar.
+The Tamil version was hosted by Kamal Haasan, while the Telugu version started with Jr NTR as the host, and later for the second season Nani became the host.
+From the third season onwards Nagarjuna became the host.
+In 2018, the show was adapted into Marathi under Viacom 18 and hosted by Mahesh Manjrekar later from fifth season Riteish Deshmukh hosted show.
 The next language adaptation was Malayalam, which was produced by Star India and hosted by Mohanlal.
-Later in 2021 another version was adopted called Bigg Boss OTT where its episodes were shown on Voot which is hosted by Karan Johar.
+In 2021, another version was adopted called Bigg Boss OTT.
+Its episodes were shown on Voot later on JioCinema and hosted by Karan Johar, Salman Khan, Anil Kapoor.